Tuesday, December 15, 2009

 Ed had a very quick mind, an excellent memory, and sized up any situation in an instant.
 He could not resist getting a person right where it stings, but it was never mean spirited.
 A darker man with the same attributes could have cut people to ribbons, but Ed's big heart and excellent humor saved all of us slower wits.
 There was always a twinkle in his eye.

 Ed knew who he was and did not care who you may have thought you were.
 Marty Shottenheimer, head coach of Kansas City Chiefs, came through one day where Ed worked.
 The Chiefs had made the playoffs but lost in the first round.
 When Marty came by glad-handing everyone, Ed gave him the needle for bumbling the team's chances.
 Knowing Ed, he had distilled the entire failure of the game down to the pivotal point, and with his talent for truth, shot the arrow right into Marty's self important ego.
 Marty just walked on.
-Though I was not there, I can guarantee there was delight in Ed's eyes and likely a red-faced Marty.
+Though I was not there, I can guarantee there was delight in Ed's eyes.

 You never had to guess where you stood with Ed Ketterman.
 He would tell you straight out what he thought.
 It was never in an overbearing, heavy handed way.
 It was just plain words, simple spoke.
 And he had a great sense of humor.